databyjp/DEMO_simple_ai_search/README.md

 # Weaviate DEMO - AI search app

-This is a minimal demo app to show how to use Weaviate in a React app to perform AI-powered search.
+This is a demo app to show how you can add Weaviate to a React app to enable AI-powered search.

 The app uses the [Weaviate Javascript/Typescript client](https://www.npmjs.com/package/weaviate-ts-client), and the [OpenAI API](https://beta.openai.com/).